DigitalGeographyLab/car-speed-annotator/README.md

-# Annotate an OSM protobuf extract with realistic car speeds
+# Realistic car speeds for the Helsinki metropolitan region

 This is a Python package to ‘bake in’ car speeds into the edges of an OpenStreetMap dump, according to data looked up from a floating car data set,